 In our mission to provide clinical education of the highest quality, we strive to develop and deliver learning based on the best evidence and theory in adult education.
 In the provision of face-to-face learning we rely on our remarkable educators, their talent, experience and communication skills, but we are also advised by specialists in educational principles and adhere to the best possible current thinking and evidence in the preparation of materials.

 Professor Paul Middleton is a specialist in prehospital and emergency medicine, trained in Australia and the UK, and has been an ALS instructor for almost 25 years.
 He has taught for both the Resuscitation Council (UK) and the Australian Resuscitation Council, and is the immediate past Chair of the ARC NSW branch.
-Paul is Director of the Australian Institute for Clinical Education and has overall responsibility for blended learning courses such as the Practitioner Immediate Life Support (PILS) and for Advanced Life Support (ALS) Level 1.
+Paul is Director of the Australian Institute for Clinical Education and is the author of our blended learning courses including Advanced Resuscitation and Life Support (ARLS) and Practitioner Immediate Life Support (PILS).

 Ross currently works as the Cardiology Clinical Nurse Consultant at Royal North Shore Hospital.
 He has more than 25 years’ experience in cardiac nursing across a variety of settings, including six years co-ordinating the post grad cardiac nursing course at NSW College of Nursing, now the Australian College of Nursing (ACN).
 Ross has been an accredited ALS 1 & 2 instructor with the Australian Resuscitation Council for five years.
 He is a founding member and past President of the Australasian Cardiovascular Nursing College.